Thermal dilepton polarization and dynamics of the QCD plasma in relativistic heavy-ion collisions

 We observe an overall sign change and a significant enhancement in $\lambda_\theta$ when going from LO to NLO.
 This better matches the physical expectation that at small invariant mass, the virtual photon behaves like a real photon with {\em two} transverse polarization modes.
 In contrast, the LO calculation does not capture this aspect due to the vanishing phase space for $M\to 0\,$, where the NLO result is actually the ``leading'' contribution.
 At large invariant masses, the NLO result is a small correction to the LO one and both reflect the lack of a preferred polarization direction for $M \gg T$.
 Underlying this dramatic difference between orders in the perturbative calculation, is the participation of (thermal) gluons in the production reactions.
-The importance of gluons is readily supported from non-perturbative lattice studies, where the current-current correlators do not change qualitatively when going from quenched to $2$+$1$ flavour QCD~\cite{Brandt:2017vgl,Ce:2022fot,Ali:2024xae}.
+The importance of gluons is readily supported from nonperturbative lattice studies, where the current-current correlators do not change qualitatively when going from quenched to $2$+$1$ flavor QCD~\cite{Brandt:2017vgl,Ce:2022fot,Ali:2024xae}.

-We also explore the dilepton polarization phenomenon induced during the pre-equilibrium stage and the QGP phase.
-It is found that dilepton polarization can be highly sensitive to the pre-equilibrium evolution; we find that the effects of the pre-equilibrium phase on dilepton polarization become more pronounced when considering the transverse momentum $\pT$-dependence in the IMR.
-Therefore, studies of the pre-equilibrium stages in heavy-ion collisions will benefit from those of dilepton polarization.
+We also explore the dilepton polarization phenomenon induced during the preequilibrium stage and the QGP phase.
+It is found that dilepton polarization can be highly sensitive to the preequilibrium evolution; we find that the effects of the preequilibrium phase on dilepton polarization become more pronounced when considering the transverse momentum $\pT$-dependence in the IMR.
+Therefore, studies of the preequilibrium stages in heavy-ion collisions will benefit from those of dilepton polarization.

 {\it \textbf{Acknowledgements.}---} This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) [SAPIN-2020-00048 and SAPIN-2024-00026], and in part by US National Science Foundation (NSF) under grant number OAC-2004571.
 G.J. was funded by the Agence Nationale de la Recherche (France), under grant ANR-22-CE31-0018 (AUTOTHERM).
 Computations were made on the B\'eluga super-computer system from McGill University, managed by Calcul Qu\'ebec and by the Digital Research Alliance of Canada.